 SLA Success Rate

 A service level agreement (SLA) allows you to pre-define your IT Helpdesk services both internally and externally.
 Tracking how compliant your help desk staff are involves looking at the % of incidents resolved within the agreed SLA time.
 Ideally, you want to have the highest SLA compliance rate.
-SLAs are an indicator of the type of support you want to provide for your customers so an inability to comply with them tells them either:
+SLAs are an indicator of the type of support you want to provide for your customers so an inability to comply with them tells you:

 • Your service levels aren’t obtainable and should be altered